 Generating energy from renewable resources is becoming increasingly important and needs to be fully considered with the rise in conventional energy prices and population growth.
-Furthermore, changes have been made to the County’s Land Use Bylaw to make it as efficient as possible to install renewable and alternate energy systems.
+Changes have been made to the County’s Land Use Bylaw to make it as efficient as possible to install renewable and alternate energy systems.

 Solar Collector means a device or combination of devices used to collect solar energy.
 The solar energy is absorbed and then converted into thermal or electrical energy.
 The different types of solar collector systems can be mounted to the roof, wall, or ground.